Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 - `scanner/smb/smb_enumshares` : enumerate the shares provided by the SMB service
 - `scanner/smb/smb_enumusers` : enumerate the SMB users
 - `scanner/smb/smb_login` : crack an SMB user password from a wordlist (we can then use `smbclient` to access a SMB share)
+- `exploit/multi/fileformat/office_word_macro` : create a MS Word document containing a macro executing a payload when opened
 - `exploit/windows/local/tokenmagic` : UAC bypass to elevate privileges of an existing session to SYSTEM
 - `exploit/windows/smb/ms17_010_eternalblue` : open a Meterpreter shell on a machine vulnerable to EternalBlue
 - `exploit/windows/smb/psexec` : open a Meterpreter (or any other payload) from a machine using SMB username/password